-Let’s face it: When we’re facing tough times, the last thing that we tend to think about is how we can help other people.
-But the Macedonians, although they were poor, submitted themselves to the love and direction of God.
-They didn’t think first about their own needs, but rather about His will.
-And because of their great submission, God gave them a special grace to accomplish this act of generosity.
+When we’re facing tough times, the last thing that we tend to think about is how we can help other people.
+But the Macedonians were moved by the love and direction of God.
+They didn’t consider their own needs, but responded to the needs of others with God’s heart of love.
+And because of their great sacrifice, God gave them a special grace to accomplish this act of generosity.
 In the introduction to this passage, Paul says that he wants the Corinthians “to know about the grace that God has given the Macedonian churches.”

-Paul also wraps up this passage by appealing to the Corinthians to pursue this submission and grace themselves: “See to it that you also excel in this grace of giving.”
+Paul finishes by appealing to the Corinthians to pursue this love and grace themselves.
+“See to it that you also excel in this grace of giving.”

-So what can we take away from this story today?
-First of all, we have a confirmation that generosity is important to God.
-In fact, He confirms that it’s just as important as things like faith, knowledge and love.
-And we have the principle that if we surrender our lives to Him, He will endow us with the grace to give, even if we are in need ourselves.
+So what can we take away from this story about Macedonian giving?
+First, generosity is important to God.
+He says it’s just as important as things like faith, knowledge and love.
+And if we surrender our wills to His love, He will endow us with the grace to give, even if we are in need ourselves.

-Despite the difficulty of your circumstances, you need to continually seek the face of God and surrender yourself to His will.
+Despite the difficulty of your circumstances, you should continually seek God’s heart of love for others.

-If you are in the middle of tough financial times, does this mean that you should run out and recklessly give away what little you have?
-No. What it means is that, despite the difficulty of your circumstances, you need to continually seek the face of God and surrender yourself to His will.
-And if He intends for you to give, He will teach you how to give, and fill you with the grace to do it.
+If you are in the middle of tough financial times, should you recklessly give away what little you have?
+No. But despite the difficulty of your circumstances, you should continually seek God’s heart of love for others.
+And if He wants, He will teach you how.
+He will give you the grace to do it.
 In fact, learning to be a good giver may be one of the spiritual keys to unlocking prosperity in your own life.